LCTyrell/Gaze-guided_grasping/README.md

 ### Robotic Arm

-Although this project is focused on creating the “Object Looked Estimation” model, if time permits, we will be doing a demo with a robotic arm on a simulation (Unity), and/or an inexpensive educational robotic arm (Poppy Ergo Jr).
+Although this project is focused on creating the “Object Looked-at Estimation” model, if time permits, we will be doing a demo with a robotic arm on a simulation (Unity), and/or an inexpensive educational robotic arm (Poppy Ergo Jr).
 Both are ROS compatible.

 #### Unity ML-Agents
 *Test carried out on the Unity-ML agent robotic platform:*